omdevteam/om/docs_src/docs/advanced_documentation.md

 Writing a monitoring program consists mainly in writing a Python class (a *Monitor* class), that lives in the Processing Layer and implements a data analysis pipeline.
-The whole processing logic should be implemented in this class, which must be a subclass of the [OmProcessing][om.processing_layer.base.OmProcessing] abstract class.
+The whole processing logic should be implemented in this class, which must be a subclass of the [OmProcessingBase][om.abcs.processing_layer.OmProcessingBase] abstract class.

 The Monitor class must implement all the methods that are abstract in the base class.
 A developer just needs to write the implementation for these methods, but it never